 On the MISC page, you'll set several parameters that affect the behavior of the current sample.
 These parameters affect the entire sample.
 The right side of the top line displays the root number and RootKey of the sample.
 For stereo samples, L or R is displayed after the Root# parameter to indicate that you are viewing parameters for the left or right channel of the sample.
 Use the Chan/Layer buttons to move between channels of stereo samples.
-Although you can edit parameters for the left and right channels of a sample, both channels can only be heard if the Stereo Stereo parameter is set to On in the Program Editor.
-If the StereoStereo parameter is set to Off in the Program Editor.
-If the StereoStereo parameter is set to Off in the Program Editor, only the left channel of stereo samples will be heard in mono.
+Although you can edit parameters for the left and right channels of a sample, both channels can only be heard if the Stereo Stereo parameter is set to On in the Program Editor, and the same keymap is selected for the Keymap1 and Keymap2 parameters in the Program Editor.
+If the Stereo parameter is set to Off in the Program Editor, only the left channel of stereo samples will be heard in mono.
 If the sample is part of a group of sample roots, you can also use the Chan/Layer buttons to scroll through each sample in the group.
 A representative MISC page is shown below: